 Are you passionate about working with vulnerable populations, transforming individual lives and helping children and families to thrive?
 A master’s degree in social work with a specialization in Child Welfare will prepare you for a career working with children, youth and families across the continuum of care within the child welfare system, from entry to exit in both public and private child welfare agencies.

-With a multisystemic approach, this concentration focuses on the use of culturally responsive, evidence-based interventions with children and families who have experienced child maltreatment, poverty, domestic violence, mental illness and substance abuse.
+With a multisystemic approach, this specialization focuses on the use of culturally responsive, evidence-based interventions with children and families.
+You will be trained to ask critical questions and consider the implications of social work’s role in systemic oppression within human service systems.
 You'll develop an understanding of the impact of trauma, poverty and substance use on children and families involved in child welfare and the underlying systemic issues related to disproportionality and disparities for children and families of color.

 Your Career Options

-With an MSW concentration in Child Welfare your social work job could entail:
+With an MSW specialization in Child Welfare, your social work job could entail:

 - Investigating child abuse and neglect referrals

 - Conducting foster and adoptive home studies